-For Example, let's say, if stock X is trading at 1000 INR per share, and it pays a total of 50 INR in dividends this year, then its dividend yield is 5% (since 50 INR is 5% of 1000 INR).
-Since a stock's price will change on a day to day, so will its dividend yield.
+For Example, let’s say, if stock X is trading at 1000 INR per share, and it pays a total of 50 INR in dividends this year, then its dividend yield is 5% (since 50 INR is 5% of 1000 INR).
+Since a stock’s price will change from day to day, so will its dividend yield.
 The dividend yield will move up or down inversely to the share price.

 What are Cash Dividends and One-Time Dividends?

 Regular cash dividends are those paid out of a company’s profits to the shareholders.
-A company that has preferred shares issued must make the dividend payment on those shares before one penny are often paid bent the common stockholders.
+A company that has preferred shares issued must make the dividend payment on those shares before one penny is often paid bent the common stockholders.

 Sometimes a company may pay a special one-time dividend.
 These are rare and can occur for a lot of reasons such as the sale of a business or liquidation of an investment.
 They can take the shape of money, stock, or property dividends.

 If a dividend is declared, all qualified shareholders of the company are notified via a press release; the information is usually reported through major stock quoting services for easy reference.
 The key dates that an investor should look for are:

 Declaration Date: The date that the dividend is declared is called the declaration date.
 At the time of declaration, a record date, or date of record, is set.
 This means that all shareholders on record on that date are entitled to the dividend payment.

 The day following the record date is called the ex-date, or the date the stock begins trading ex-dividend.
 This means that a buyer on ex-date is purchasing shares that aren’t entitled to receive the foremost recent dividend payment.